Fundamental definition and concepts of modern BCM

 🔮 Emerging BCM Paradigms:

-• Systems thinking replaces linear with systemic and holistic approaches
+Systems thinking replaces linear with systemic and comprehensive approaches

-• Design thinking promotes innovative and user-centred BCM solutions
+Design thinking promotes effective and user-centred BCM solutions

 What role do education and competency development play in the BCM definition and how are future-ready BCM capabilities systematically built?